BenNiLu/Simple-Scripts-for-data-analysis/README.md

     Additonal Change Log:
     1. Added --help page within the script.
 The definition of Optional arguments are specified there.
-    2. Can now specify the temperature window in which the script will attempt to find the sigmoidal curve with --l and --h (default is: *--l 30 --h 90*)
+    2. Can now specify the temperature window in which the script will attempt to find the sigmoidal curve.
+Specified with --l and --h
+       (default is: *--l 30 --h 90*)
     4. Can now analyze multiphasic transition with --sn argument (default is: *--sn 1*)